Fleury makes 29 saves, Wild beat Blues 5-1, take series lead

 Ryan O’Reilly scored a power play goal and Ville Husso made 28 saves for the Blues.

 St. Louis lost Torey Krug to a lower body injury early in the first period.
-Krug is the third Blues defensemen to get hurt in the series.
+Krug, who will be re-evaluated on Saturday, is the third Blues defensemen to get hurt in the series.

+“It’s tough, it’s tough on the ‘D’, it’s tough on the team,” Blues coach Craig Berube said.
+“We lose our quarterback power-play guy and it’s what it is.”

 Game 4 of the best-of-seven series is Sunday afternoon in St. Louis before shifting back to St. Paul, Minnesota, for Game 5.